Redundancy Advice for Employers

 Making 20 or more employees redundant?

-If you may need to make 20 or more employees redundant over a period of 90 days or less, an employer has a duty to:
+If you need to make 20 or more employees redundant over a period of 90 days or less at an establishment, you have a duty to:

 - Inform and consult appropriate employee representatives.